chumphrey-cmd/Password-Protected-PDF-Extractor/readme.md

-# Simple Password PDF Text Extractor
+# Simple PDF Text Extractor

 ## Overview

-The Password PDF Text Extractor is a simple tool designed to extract text from password-protected PDFs.
-It prompts the user to input the password securely and outputs the extracted text into a specified file.
+Simple tool designed to extract text from standard or password-protected PDFs.
+Prompts the user to input the password securely or press **Enter** if there is no password.
+It then outputs the extracted text into a specified file or directory of the users choice.

 ## Prerequisites